Who should apply for FEE programs?

 I was told that I was “Overqualified” for the program, what does that mean?

 Our seminars are designed for students who are new to economics and the freedom philosophy.
 If you were told that you are overqualified, it means that we believe you are too advanced for our introductory material.
-Don’t worry, you can apply to a Young Leaders program!
+Don’t worry, we have many other events and materials for you.

 What should I pack?

-The dress code for Young Thinker seminars is business casual while it is casual for all other seminars.
+The dress code for 14-17 seminars is business casual while it is casual 18-26 seminars.
 Be sure to bring all toiletries and personal items you would need for any overnight trip.
-To see if you need to bring linens, please refer to your seminar location on the Locations page.
-We also recommend that you bring a notebook to take notes during the lectures.
+To see if you need to bring linens, please refer to your seminar's Travel Information, located at the bottom of the seminar webpage.
+We also recommend that you bring a notebook to take notes during the lectures and a water bottle to stay hydrated during your trip.

 Will there be exercise facilities available?